RxSwiftCommunity/RxReduce/README.md

 ### Asynchronicity

 Making an Array of Actions be an Action itself is neat, but since we're using Reactive Programming, RxReduxe also applies this technic to Observables.
-It provides a very elegant way to disptach an Observable\<Action\> to the Store (because Observable\<Action\> is also an Action), making asynchronous actions very simple.
+It provides a very elegant way to dispatch an Observable\<Action\> to the Store (because Observable\<Action\> is also an Action), making asynchronous actions very simple.

 ```swift
 let increaseAction = Observable<Int>.interval(1, scheduler: MainScheduler.instance).map { _ in IncreaseAction(increment: 1) }